Large Programs (AO5-AO7)

 Total Exposure: 585 ks + 780 ks + 195 ks (re-observation of XMM data lost to proton flaring)

-Number of Target: 1
+Number of Targets: 1

 Primary Paper(s): Zhao et al. (2021; MNRAS, 508, 5176)